 The Master of Fine Arts (MFA) provides advanced study to prepare you for a career in Landscape Architecture.
 Coursework emphasizes design studios, collaborative and interdisciplinary methods of design and implementation, sustainability, and advanced digital rendering techniques.
 The program culminates with a thesis project.

-This program is not LAAB-accredited and may not be accepted as meeting landscape architecture licensure requirements in other U.S. states.
+In California, this degree offers a modified path to landscape architecture licensure.
+This program is not LAAB-accredited and may not meet licensure requirements in other U.S. states.

 The Master of Arts (MA) offers an introduction to landscape architecture.
 Coursework emphasizes the essential factors involved in the creation of outdoor spaces.

-This program is not LAAB-accredited and may not be accepted as meeting landscape architecture licensure requirements in other U.S. states.
+In California, this degree offers a modified path to landscape architecture licensure.
+This program is not LAAB-accredited and may not meet licensure requirements in other U.S. states.

 The Bachelor of Fine Arts (BFA) focuses on the development of flexible design processes for landscape and urban design, an understanding of ecological systems, sustainable practices and use of materials, site planning, and advanced drafting and rendering techniques.
-By graduation, you will have a portfolio that reflects your unique creative vision within this rapidly expanding and evolving profession.
+By graduation, you will have a portfolio that reflects your unique creative vision.

-This program is not LAAB-accredited and may not be accepted as meeting landscape architecture licensure requirements in other U.S. states.
+In California, this degree offers a modified path to landscape architecture licensure.
+This program is not LAAB-accredited and may not meet licensure requirements in other U.S. states.

-This program is not LAAB-accredited and may not be accepted as meeting landscape architecture licensure requirements in other U.S. states.
+In California, this degree offers a modified path to landscape architecture licensure.
+This program is not LAAB-accredited and may not meet licensure requirements in other U.S. states.